Tanndev/Maelstrom/documentation/rules.md

 - **General Specialties:** Grenade Launchers, Missile Launchers

 ###### Investigation
 Investigation represents a character's ability to gather or evidence, make connections between events, and find hidden information.
 It's used to conduct research, process crime scenes, analyse forensics, searching records, and other general skills that might be used to locate information.
 Most investigation methods require access to people, databases, or other information sources.
 This can often be acquired lawfully or with proper authorization.
-But, if not, it can sometimes be obtained via [Tradecraft skill](#tradecraft).
+But, if not, it can sometimes be obtained via [Tradecraft](#tradecraft).
 - **Common Attributes:** Intelligence, Perception
 - **Advanced Specialties:** Forensics, Missing Persons
 - **General Specialties:** Research, Computer Records, Crime Scenes

+###### Manufacturing
+Manufacturing represents a character's ability to create hard goods out of metals, plastics, ceramics, composites, etc. It includes both the knowledge required to properly operate manual manufacturing equipment and to create toolpaths and blueprints for autofabricators.
+While the goods produced by Manufacturing can be precisely machined parts and tools, they usually lack an artistic flair.
+For that, [Crafting](#crafting) is often used instead.
+- **Common Attributes:** Intelligence, Wits
+- **Advanced Specialties:** Mechanical Design, Electronics, Explosives, Textiles
+- **General Specialties:** Autofabrication, Manual Machining, Metals, Plastics, Ceramics, Composites

 ###### Piloting
 Piloting represents a character's skill operating both aircraft and spacecraft.
 With the ubiquity of high-efficiency aerospace thrusters, these craft are often quite similar.
 Generally, any character who is able to pilot one is also able to pilot the other.
 However, atmospheric flight -- along with some other types of maneuvers -- are generally more difficult.